MicrosoftDocs/visualstudio-docs/docs/profiling/beginners-guide-to-performance-profiling.md

 ---
 # Measure application performance by analyzing CPU usage

 You can use Visual Studio profiling tools to analyze performance issues in your application.
-This procedure shows how to use **CPU Usage** tab of the Diagnostics Tools to obtain performance data for your app.
+This article shows how to use **CPU Usage** tab of the Diagnostics Tools to obtain performance data for your app, and also provides information on using PerfTips.

 When the debugger pauses, the **CPU Usage** tool collects information about the functions that are executing in your application.
 The tool lists the functions that were performing work, and provides a timeline graph you can use to focus on specific segments of the sampling session.